hepcep/hepcep_networks/meeting-agenda.md

 * Adding all four race mixing terms to this model using `nodemix` produces a degenerate model.
 Recommended solution is to increase san parameters.
 A ten-fold increase in `SAN.maxit=100, SAN.burnin.times=100` did not help.

-* MNodel with full race mixing specified does work when i- and o-degree terms are left out.
+* Model with full race mixing specified does work when i- and o-degree terms are left out.

 * Next step is to try specifying other configurations for race mixing when i- and o-degrees are included.